HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.crypto_functions.md

 ### Limitations

+* If you build a Web or Native App with strict mode enabled, the SHA1, MD2, MD4, and MD5 hashing algorithms are not supported.
+If you use any of those algorithms in strict mode, you will receive an "Unsupported algorithm" error message.
 * RSA can only encrypt data to a maximum amount of your keysize (256 bytes) – padding)/header data.
 * keytype is not considered for Android.
 * transformation is not considered for Windows.
 * This API throws exceptions.
 * This API does not work on Android devices with API level earlier than 18.
 * On Android devices with API level 18 to 22 (both inclusive), only PKCS1Padding is supported ("RSA/ECB/PKCS1Padding" works on all devices with API level 18 and later).
 * Both PKCS1Padding and OAEPPadding are supported on Android devices with API level 23 and later.
 * OAEPPadding transformations are not supported on all Android devices, as there is no documentation from Android for this limitation.
 * For iOS, this API works on devices with iOS 10 or later.

 ### Platform Availability